hl105/spotify-diary/README.md

 # spotidiary
 ## Links
 * [Playing around with my spotify data!](https://hl105.github.io/spotify-diary/)
+* Jupyter notebook contains python code for users to create their own website with their downloaded Spotify data

 ## About
 First full website page project.
 Learned to use: